Published in

 Life of the Artist.

-The only child of painter Berthe Morisot and Eugene Manet, Julie had an idyllic childhood, spending her summers in Bougival, where in 1881, she lived in the Villa at Four rue de la Princesse with her parents.
+The only child of painter Berthe Morisot and Eugène Manet, Julie had an idyllic childhood, spending her summers in Bougival, where in 1881, she lived in the Villa at Four rue de la Princesse with her parents.
 She used to sit at the big table with adults and eminent grown-ups, which made her train to look into things from an early age.
-Her mother would take her trips abroad and encourage her to visit museums and cultural places.
+Her mother would take her on trips abroad and encourage her to visit museums and cultural places.
 When she was eight, she visited Italy, Belgium, and the Netherlands with her parents.
-As Julie had a close relationship with her father, his health was declining fast in 1890, and unfortunately, in 1892, she lost her father.
+In 1890, Eugène’s health started to decline, and by 1892, when he passed away, Julie was immensely affected by it.

-As her father died, her mother was grief-stricken and never recovered fully from the loss.
+As her father died, her mother went grief-stricken and never recovered fully from the loss.
 Naturally, Julie became close to her mother after her father’s death and became her constant companion.
 And she recorded a loving detail about her mother in her diary.
-However, after some time, Berthe’s health was diminishing and became terribly fragile.
-Following this, she created Stephane Mallarme as Julie’s guardian if any misfortune fell upon her.
-And in 1895, Berthe died, which made Julie an orphan and shook her from inside.
+However, after some time, Berthe’s health was diminishing and became fragile.
+Following this, she created Stéphane Mallarmé as Julie’s guardian if any misfortune fell upon her.
+In 1895, Berthe died, which made Julie an orphan and shook her from the inside.

-As Julie was an orphan, her future appeared pretty uncertain, and she lived with her cousins Paule and Jeannie Gobillard.
-Julie remained devoted to her art and painting, and her only desire was to become an artist just like her mother and most friends surrounded her.
-Julie’s art was commercial and charming with the influence of Renoir art in her works.
+After the troubling instances, her future appeared uncertain, and she lived with her cousins Paule and Jeannie Gobillard.
+Julie remained devoted to her art and painting, and her only desire was to become an artist just like her mother and most of her surrounding friends.
+Julie’s art was commercial and charming, depicting the influence of Renoir in her works.

 Julie Manet with Cat by Pierre-Auguste Renoir

-Now, one must know that, unlike Berthe, Julie was not all consumed by the artistic activity, as she was a spectacular wife, mother and grandmother.
+Now, one must know that, unlike Berthe, Julie was not all consumed by artistic activity, as she was a spectacular wife, mother, and grandmother.

 Berthe Morisot Reading, Portrait of Julie Manet